MEF-GIT/MEF-LSO-Sonata-SDK/productApi/order/README.md

 ## Release Ella:

 **Readiness status**: Requested Letter Ballot.
 It will be most likely published as a standard without further changes.

 **Summary** - Only small updates introduced:

 - 1 attribute added,
-- 1 attributes marked as required.
+- 1 attribute marked as required.

 ### List of changes in the API:

-**productOrderManagement.yaml:**
+**productOrderManagement.api.yaml:**

 - `CancelProductOrder`
   - `charge` - added